We don't need to trim the gospel message or have the world's approval for the message to be successful.

 How do you make this real?
 Well you, you face any given turning of life’s corner by getting to your knees, and say, “Lord, handle this for me.”
 Or maybe you don’t have a chance to kneel down but you can always pray, can’t you?
 And say, “Lord, handle this for me.
 You be God in my life.”
 Give God the right to interfere with you.
 I remember Bob Pierce praying earnestly one night in an all night prayer meeting, and he said, “Oh God I give you the right to interfere with me.
 I don’t have to have things my way, and give you the right to interfere with me.”
 Well, all right Let Him be God, bold in God.

 Are you facing something that’s rough today?
 It comes to all of us.
 I know how it feels.
 It is rough, It may be an impossible situation, and you don’t know quite what to do.
-Well, number one, don’t worry about everything at once that drive you wild.
+Well, number one, don’t worry about everything at once.
+That’ll drive you wild.
 Take one thing at a time, and bring it to the Lord.
-In everything by prayer, and supplication with thanksgiving letter, your request has been made known unto God, and the peace of God which passeth all understanding shall keep your hearts and minds through Christ Jesus.
+In everything by prayer, and supplication with thanksgiving, let your your requests be made known unto God, and the peace of God which passeth all understanding shall keep your hearts and minds through Christ Jesus.

-One thing at a time, turn it over to God, and you will find that He will see you through, and you will find that God has been the answer himself, not what He does necessarily, although He does work and answer the prayer, but the presence, and the touch, and the love of God himself is the answer.
+One thing at a time, turn it over to God, and you will find that He will see you through, and you will find that God has been the answer himself, not what He does necessarily, although He does work in answer to prayer, but the presence, and the touch, and the love of God himself is the answer.
 Bold in God.

-Holy Father, today may our lives we centered in Thee so that our problems will be solved by Thee.
+Holy Father, today may our lives be centered in Thee so that our problems will be solved by Thee.
 Bold in God.
 In Jesus name I pray this.
 Amen.

 Till I meet you once again by way of radio, walk with the King today and be a blessing!

 - ‹ Previous Broadcast: “The Confidence Of Christ's Return”

 - Next Broadcast: “Responsible With The Gospel” ›